simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

     i = 03, Array now: 000101010000, prv = 0, nxt = 3, x = 1, y = 1
     ...

 How can we prevent this?
 We need to remember which indices have already been picked, and we can simply do this with the first index that ever produced a cycle.

+### Register cycles!
+The idea is to register how many cycles there are, and what period they have, using the remainder after division.
+In that way, we can easily track in what cycle we are by shifting a whole period and then increasing the `prv` pointer.
+Because we need to take care of left and right shifts, we need also need to check whether there are cycles going the other way.
+Example: take a bit length of 12, shifted twice to the right produces two cycles with a period of 6:

+    0 -> 2 -> 4 -> 6 -> 8 -> 10 -> 0
+    1 -> 3 -> 5 -> 7 -> 9 -> 11 -> 1

+However, if we shift 10 times to the right (or twice to the left) then the cycles just go in the opposite direction!

+### Results
+`-s` now yields 23 tiers, `-m` 28 tiers and `-l` 32 tiers.
+This is a huge improvement!
+From 19 to 32 tiers for the heaviest test has raised the maximum array length from around 3KB to around 2MB.
+That is a performance increase of about 680 times.
+Well done!

+### Further ideas
+One could register whether a left or a right shift is closest to the end result.
+Why shift `n` bit `n-1` places to the right if you can also shift them once to the left?
+However, this would require almost duplicate code, so we won't go into this now.